haikalpribadi/haikalpribadi-ros-pkg/README.markdown

 #parallax_eddie_robot
 ##Parallax Eddie Robot ROS Driver (BETA)
 ###This is a generic driver for Parallax Eddie Robot ( http://www.parallax.com/eddie ).
-At the current moment, the development of this package is still on going constantly.
-This package is considered a beta release. (development in progress)
+The package publishes sensor data on several topics, as well as providing services to call functions to the serial board.
+The package also includes a controller to navigate the robot with linear/angular velocity.
+At the moment, this package is considered a beta release.
+Development is still in progress. (development in progress)

 #speech_interface
 ##Natural Speech Interface (BETA)